redsteadz/devSensei/content/notes/4.Rust/8 kyu/Fundamentals - Even or Odd.md

 ---
-title: "Fundamentals - Even or Odd"
+title: Fundamentals - Even or Odd
 tags:
   - rust
   - codewars
   - programming
   - basics
+date: 2023-11-13
 ---
 ## Description
 Create a function that takes an integer as an argument and returns `"Even"` for even numbers or `"Odd"` for odd numbers.